Call Us Today!

-One of the attractive facts about Medical Assisting is its variety.
+One of the attractive facts about Medical Assistant is its variety.
 Medical Assistants work with every kind of doctor and in every kind of medical practice.
-Whether you’re interested in obstetrics, podiatry, or medical weight loss, there are Medical Assisting positions in that specialty.
+Whether you’re interested in obstetrics, podiatry, or medical weight loss, there are Medical Assistant positions in that specialty.

 Unlike nurses, who work under the Nursing Practice Act, Medical Assistants work directly under medical doctors, and so are under their jurisdiction.
 This means MAs can perform any duties their physician or practice has trained them to do competently.
 Beyond vitals and patient preparation, Medical Assistants may collect blood, run ECGs, or even take out stitches, depending on their practice.

 Receptionists and the front office have a lot of control in how things operate, but ultimately patient flow—going from the waiting room to waiting in the exam room to seeing the physician—is usually up to Medical Assistants.
 They communicate between the front and back offices and so are responsible for moving patients through both.
 Depending on the size of the practice, it may be that Medical Assistants run the front office all by themselves, responsible for scheduling and patient care.

 Even if Medical Assistants never move to a different practice, the job changes as much as healthcare in general does: i.e. a lot.
 The work always requires learning and adaptation, because new innovations arise constantly.